meteor/meteor/content/collections.md

 Sometimes when we change the schema of an application, we do so in a breaking way -- so that the old schema doesn't work properly with the new code base.
 For instance, if we had some UI code that heavily relied on all lists having a `todoCount` set, there would be a period, before the migration runs, in which the UI of our app would be broken after we deployed.

 The simple way to work around the problem is to take the application down for the period in between deployment and completing the migration.
-This is far from ideal, especially considering some migrations can take hours to run!
+This is far from ideal, especially considering some migrations can take hours to run (although using [Bulk Updates](#bulk-data-changes) probably helps a lot here).

 A better approach is a multi-stage deployment.
 The basic idea is that: